There and Back Again:

 Take a shuttle, taxi, or other vehicle from your hotel to the Port Everglades cruise terminal.
 Be ready to present your cruise ticket and ID to enter the port complex.

 When the cruise is over on March 12th, disembark and take a shuttle, taxi, or other vehicle back to the airport (or to your hotel, if you are sticking around).

 Here’s the basic layout of the airport (FLL) and the general cruise terminal area.
 Keep in mind, the cruise port has several terminals; we won’t know our exact one until closer to the sailing date.

-Unlike in years past, JoCo Cruise is not arranging blocks of rooms at area hotels for our attendees this year.
+JoCo Cruise is not arranging blocks of rooms at area hotels for our attendees this year.
 In other words, there are no “official” JoCo Cruise hotels this year.
-You are more than welcome to organize amongst yourselves, share research on area hotel rates and availability, etc.; but JoCo Cruise will not be securing any “special rates” at any area hotels for JoCo Cruise 2021.
+You are more than welcome to organize amongst yourselves, share research on area hotel rates and availability, etc.; but JoCo Cruise will not be securing any “special rates” at any area hotels for JoCo Cruise 2022.